writethedocs/www/docs/conf/portland/2018/schedule.rst

 The only event scheduled on Saturday is the :doc:`annual hike to Pittock Mansion </conf/portland/2018/hike>`.
 If you get into town early, join us on the hike and take the chance to explore Portland in all of its glory.

-where
+Where:
-  Lower Macleay Park or Macleay Park Entrance. when
+  Lower Macleay Park or Macleay Park Entrance.
+When:
   **13:45**
-details
+Details:
-  :doc:`annual hike to Pittock Mansion </conf/portland/2018/hike>`
+  :doc:`Annual hike to Pittock Mansion </conf/portland/2018/hike>`

 Sunday, May 6
 -------------